ETS-ReactNative1/igigi/readme.md

 ![Screenshot](screenshot.png?raw=true "Screenshot")

+You can watch a live demo [on YouTube](https://youtu.be/SyNAFOwRFCQ) .

 # Installation

 Igigi was written with JavaScript on React Native, so it will theoretically run on any mobile device.